-The normal rule is that if the drywall has been wet for more than 48 hours, it should be removed and replaced immediately.
-The wet insulation must also be removed.
-The amount of damage is directly related to how long the drywall is exposed to water.
+The usual rule is that if the drywall has been exposed to water for more than 48 hours, it should be removed and replaced right away.
+The wet insulation must also be taken out.
+The amount of damage is directly related to the duration of the drywall's exposure to water.
 Depending on how wet it is, you may still be able to store it.

-If the basement was flooded or otherwise damaged by water, follow these steps to determine the extent of the damage.
-So if you just found wet drywall in your house, when should you replace it?
+If your basement has been flooded or otherwise affected by water, follow these steps to determine the extent of the damage.
+So if you just discovered wet drywall in your house, when should you replace it?
 In some cases, it can become irreparably soaked, and in others, it can be dried and stored.
-But it's actually the level of water pollution that will determine if the drywall can be saved or not.
+But it's actually the level of water contamination that will decide if the drywall can be saved or not.

-Water damage to drywall can be caused bymany causes, including floods, hurricanes, a broken pipe, air conditioning condensation, sink overflow, or even a roof leak.
+Water damage to drywall can be caused bya variety of sources, including floods, hurricanes, a broken pipe, air conditioning condensation, sink overflow, or even a roof leak.

-While every flood situation is different, a team of experts in water damage restoration is needed to specifically determine if wet drywall will need to be replaced or not.
+While every flood situation is different, a team of experts in water damage restoration is needed to accurately determine if wet drywall will need to be replaced or not.